Kampfgeschwader 76: Invasions of Poland

 On 1 September 1939 German forces began Fall Weiss, an invasion of Poland which began World War II in Europe.
 General-Major Bruno Loerzer, commanding the 2nd Fliegerdivision ordered attacks on Polish Air Force airfields to achieve air superiority.
-Cloud forced KG 76 to abandon its first missions.
+Cloudy weather forced KG 76 to abandon its first missions.
 Throughout the first day of the invasion the wing did bomb airfields and Polish Army troop concentrations along the Vistula river.
 Bombing operations continued and were extended to Galicia until 21 September.
 I. Gruppe struck at targets in and around Łódź, Radom, Kielce, Częstochowa, Krosno and Moderowka.
 Luftflotte 4 flew only a small number of missions because of the fog.
 Half were directed at airfields: I./KG 76 were a part of the operations.
-Neighbouring Kampfgeschwader 4 flew 150 sorties and dropped 200 tonnes of bombs on airfields around Krakow.
+Neighbouring Kampfgeschwader 4 flew 150 sorties and dropped 200 tonnes of bombs on airfields around Kraków.

 On 4 September KG 76 embarked upon railway interdiction operations.
 The purpose of these attacks was to cause congestion at Polish railheads.
 The Polish land forces using roads were simultaneously attacking road traffic at an altitude of 2,000 metres (6,500 feet) and above followed by 10 to 30 degree diving attacks.
 The bombing raids prevented the Łódź Army from detraining.
 KG 76 received support from KG 55 and KG 77.
 The dive-bombing was carried out by Junkers Ju 87 Stukas.
 The operational-level attacks were effective and from 5 September the shortage of new targets led to a focus on close air support.